coderofsalvation/build.sh/README.md

 Consider this:

-* developers like building simple, tiny pet-projects
+* developers in general like building simple, tiny pet-projects
+* developers in general don't like premature optimization
+* there's http v2 now, javascript proxies, native imports etc
-* the chance of somebody reverse engineering your code niche project is overrated
+* the chance of somebody reverse engineering your niche project is overrated
+* the chance of somebody reverse engineering your opensource project is weird
 * a big upside of scripting languages is the absence of a buildstep
 * you probably don't need zillions of npm modules
-* there's http v2 now, javascript proxies, native imports etc
 * simplicity, keep it simple